 \section{Conclusion}

-In this work, we tackled the challenges of long video understanding by proposing a unified framework that integrates offline hierarchical video indexing with agentic multi-granularity retrieval.
-Our approach organizes video content across four levels, global, scene, segment, and entity, while incorporating audiovisual entity cohesion to maintain semantic consistency over extended temporal spans.
-Extensive experiments on LVBench demonstrate that our method significantly outperforms state-of-the-art baselines in overall accuracy, highlighting the effectiveness of hierarchical indexing and multimodal entity integration.
-These findings underscore the potential of structured, multi-level representations for advancing long video comprehension, a promising direction for future research.
+In this work, we address the challenges of long video understanding with a unified framework that combines offline hierarchical video indexing and agentic multi-granularity retrieval.
+Our approach organizes video content into four levels, global, scene, segment, and entity, while incorporating audiovisual entity cohesion to maintain semantic consistency over extended temporal spans.
+Extensive experiments show that our method consistently outperforms state-of-the-art baselines, demonstrating the effectiveness of hierarchical indexing and audiovisual entity consolidation.
+These results highlight the promise of structured, multi-level representations for advancing long video comprehension and motivate further research in this direction.

 {

 }